alefabris/flappy-bird-ML/README.md

-# flappy-bird-ML
-Machine Learning using NEAT to play Flappy Bird
+# Machine Learning using NEAT to play Flappy Bird